Robert Atkin

 About me

-I offer confidential, safe, empathic, and non-judgemental support for both long- and short-term counselling, bound by the BACP Ethical Framework, whether via face-to-face sessions in my home which is between Putney Heath and Wimbledon Village, online or on the phone, or even outdoors walking and talking on the Common.
+I offer human confidential, empathic, and non-judgemental support for both long- and short-term counselling, whether via face-to-face sessions in my home, online or on the phone, or even outdoors walking and talking on Wimbledon Common.

 In time, you may wish to reduce the frequency of your sessions or bring them to a close completely, safe in the knowledge that my door will always be open for future counselling.
 At no time is there an obligation for you to continue our sessions together and you can stop attending at any time if you wish.

-If you decide to have counselling with me, our first full session will include establishing the basis of our working relationship, recognising the ethical and safe nature of our work, beginning to explore what has brought you to counselling and discussing ways we can work on these.
+If you feel we could work together, our first full session will include establishing the basis of our working relationship, recognising the ethical and safe nature of our work, beginning to explore what has brought you to counselling and discussing ways we can work on these.

-As our relationship develops, we will have regular reviews to assess where issues have or have not yet been explored as well as those newly arising and any barriers in the process.
-I never work beyond my professional competency and if I feel I am not equipped to assist you I can signpost you to a more specialised service or refer you although, with the latter, never without your agreement.
+As our relationship develops, we will have regular reviews to assess where issues have or have not yet been explored, as well as those newly arising, and any barriers in the process.
+I always work within my professional competency, and if I am not equipped to assist you I can signpost you to a more specialised service or refer you although, with the latter, never without your agreement.

 Please be assured that from the outset you will be heard and acknowledged as a person in your own right.
 I will do my utmost to put you at ease in a caring, confidential, and bound environment that feels safe for you and where you feel valued.